Choosing Your Student Accommodation

 - Have you seen the Gas Safety Certificate? (there must be one provided within the past 12 months)

-- Does the property having working fire and carbon monoxide detection equipment?
+- Does the property have working fire and carbon monoxide detection equipment?

 - Has the landlord carried out a fire risk assessment?